-Important: Scopes may not be used on any weapons during this hunt.
-An individual may only use the following weapons on a handgun-archery-muzzleloader-shotgun-only hunt:
+Important: You may not use scopes or other optics on any weapons during this hunt.
+You may only use the following weapons on a handgun-archery-muzzleloader-shotgun-only hunt:

 Handgun

 Utah Admin.
 Rule R657-5-9 & R657-5-48